Security & Privacy

 While some shopping sites may allow you to check out as a guest, others require you to create an account before making a purchase.
 You might be tempted to reuse the same password for multiple sites.
 However, using a unique password for every site is critically important to protecting your other accounts.
 Password breaches happen all the time, and if your password leaks from one site and you use it on multiple sites, your security at those other sites is also compromised.

-To help you keep track of all your unique passwords, consider using a widely trusted password manager, such as 1Password, Bitwarden, Dashlane, iCloud Keychain, or Keeper.
+To help you keep track of all your unique passwords, consider using a widely trusted password manager, such as 1Password, Bitwarden, Dashlane, Apple Passwords, or Keeper.

 Related: